AudreyGardner/challenge4/README.md

 If you would like to contribute to this project, feel free to open a pull request with your changes.

 # Credits
 This project was created by Audrey Gardner.
-If you have any questions or feedback, please contact me at [Your Email].
+If you have any questions or feedback, please contact me at Audrey_C_Gardner@outlook.com.

 # License
 This project is licensed under the MIT License.